April 28, 2003: Apple opens the iTunes Music Store, revolutionizing the music industry and digital distribution of content.

 These days, Apple Music overshadows iTunes.
 And downloaded songs have given way to streaming.
 However, the opening of the iTunes Music Store remains immensely significant.
 It showed Apple’s willingness to move into a new market.
 And it also created a new profit-splitting revenue stream for the company.

 The later expansion of iTunes to sell TV shows, music videos and movies also helped turn Apple into a full-fledged media company.
-Cupertino continues to build on these efforts today by creating its own original video content.
+Cupertino continues to build on these efforts today by creating its own original video content with Apple TV+.

 Without iTunes’ breakout success, it’s questionable whether Apple would have even created an App Store.